Skip to content

 </EntityDescriptor>

-The above two metadata files are saved in the same directory as sso.js.
+Save both metadata files in the same directory as sso.js.

 console